anuragphadnis/opencv-with-python/README.md

 # opencv-with-python
-learning image processing with opencv using python
+Repository for learning image processing with opencv using python , It contains example codes for learning.